 Using the SEO Data Transporter

 Before migrating, you should make a database backup.
 In fact, you should make a daily backup regardless.
-When using quality hosting, it’s likely your hosting provider has got you covered.
+When using quality hosting, your hosting provider is more than likely handling this for you.

 - Install and activate SEO Data Transporter.